gravitational/planet/README.md

 ## Installation

 Planet images are automatically packaged by [Gravity](https://github.com/gravitational/gravity) - this is the easiest way to use and hack on planet.
-See the development section below on details on how to build & hack on planet locally.
+See the development section below for details on how to build & hack on planet locally.

 ## Details of Operation